 Alstom presents: The Greatest Gathering

-As part of this year’s Railway 200 celebrations, Alstom’s historic Derby Litchurch Lane Works will be front and centre, as it hosts the world's largest-ever gathering of historic and modern trains and rail-related exhibits – The Greatest Gathering – between Friday 1 and Sunday 3 August.
+As part of this year’s Railway 200 celebrations, Alstom’s historic Derby Litchurch Lane Works was front and centre, hosting the world's largest-ever gathering of historic and modern trains and rail-related exhibits – The Greatest Gathering – between Friday 1 and Sunday 3 August.

 Buy your official merchandise here.
-Orders will be dispatched before the event and all profits will support our charity partners.
+All profits will support our charity partners.

-This three-day festival will feature more than 100 iconic vehicles from the past, present and future of the railways, and marks the first time in almost 50 years that the train factory has been open to the general public.
+This three-day festival featured more than 140 iconic vehicles from the past, present and future of the railways, and marked the first time in almost 50 years that the train factory opened to the general public.

 Derby Litchurch Lane is one of the world’s largest rolling stock factories, and the only UK facility that designs, engineers, builds and tests trains for domestic and export markets.
 The factory was opened by the Midland Railway in 1876 and the city of Derby has been building trains continually since 1839.
 In 2022, Derby was chosen by the Government as the home of Great British Railways following a vote by the public between contender cities.